phillips109/tax-bash/README.md

 The result of the process is a menu that will be included in the user interface.
 Also created at this step is a data file for each user entry.

-## Folder /6gui merges the menus into the gui and creates the data files to contain the entered data.
+## Folder /6gui creates the user interface and merges the menus into it.
 The sixth step, contained in the 6UI folder, is the creation of the user interface.
 The main menu is uiMenu located in the Main subdirectory.
 The user interface is written in bash, a script found on most linux computers.